AdithyaRaj672/EH_sem3_2025_Notes/1st Assignment/README.md

 - **Invalid IP**: Script exits with error message
 - **Connection failures**: Suppressed with `2>/dev/null`
 - **Timeouts**: Prevented with `timeout` command
+- **Long Execution Time**: The programs takes a lot time to scan all the ports in comparision with nmap scanning

 ### Output Format
 - **Console**: Real-time display of open ports